FAQs – Work Comp

 Do I need an attorney?

 There is no requirement that you hire an attorney to represent you in your workers’ compensation case.
 However, you are strongly encouraged to retain an attorney to represent you before LIRAB.
-Many injured workers, and almost all insurance carriers, as well as the State and County, are often represented by attorneys at LIRAB.
+Many injured workers, and almost all employers/insurance carriers, as well as the State and Counties, are often represented by attorneys for proceedings at LIRAB.
+A listing of workers’ compensation attorneys can be found on LIRAB’s website.
+(Click here).

 The proceedings before LIRAB are more formal than the proceedings at the Department level.
 LIRAB’s Rules of Practice and Procedure must be followed by all persons appearing before LIRAB.
-Not following the Rules can be harmful to your appeal.
+Not following the Rules can be could negatively impact your appeal.
+A printed copy of the rules may be purchased from LIRAB for $1.00, plus postage, if applicable, or it may be printed in .pdf format from LIRAB’s website.
+(Click here).

 Can I submit documents to LIRAB by FAX or E-MAIL?